Manual of Procedure IX. Representatives to Other Organizations

 Prisoner Visitation and Support is an interfaith visitation program that is authorized to visit all federal and military prisons in the U.S. Its visitors are volunteers who meet monthly with prisoners who have requested visits.
 Priority is given to those who are in solitary confinement, are on death row, are serving long sentences, or who do not receive other visits.
 The organization is nonprofit and separate from official prison structures.

-The Peace and Social Concerns Committee recommends to Nominating, as appropriate, one person to be approved by the Board of Directors of Prisoner Visitation and Support for a three-year, once renewable term.
+The Peace and Social Concerns Committee recommends to Nominating Committee, as appropriate, one person to be approved by the Board of Directors of Prisoner Visitation and Support for a three-year, once renewable term.
 The Board meets in Philadelphia two or three times a year.

 The Quaker Earthcare Witness is an organization of North American Quakers seeking ways to integrate their concern for environment with Friends long-standing testimonies for simplicity, peace and equality.
-It has a policy-making General Committee to which Yearly Meetings name representatives.
-A smaller Steering Committee, drawn from the General Committee, oversees ongoing activities.
+It has a policy-making Steering Committee to which Yearly Meetings name representatives.

 The Unity with Nature Committee suggests names, as appropriate, to the Nominating Committee for appointment by the Yearly Meeting of a representative and an alternate representative for a three-year, once renewable appointment to the Steering Committee of Quaker Earthcare Witness.

-Established in 1969, Quaker House is an incorporated organization with representatives appointed by three yearly meetings and other socially-concerned agencies.
+Established in 1969, Quaker House is an incorporated organization with representatives appointed by three yearly meetings and about a dozen Monthly Meetings.
 It provides assistance to military personnel, their families, and those contemplating military service.
-Quaker House offers counseling in the areas of conscientious objection, delayed enlistment claims, and Absent Without Leave and Unauthorized Absence issues.
-As appropriate, Peace and Social Concerns Committee recommends to Nominating one person for a three-year, once renewable, appointment by the Yearly Meeting, to serve on the Board of Directors of Quaker House, which meets five times a year in Fayetteville, North Carolina.
+Quaker House offers information about service-related issues that may involve conscience or unfair treatment, as well as free counseling about domestic violence and sexual assault within the military.
+They also provide education about topics such as torture and moral injury, and work to promote peace and build relationships between the military and the public.
+As appropriate, Peace and Social Concerns Committee recommends to Nominating one person for a three-year, once renewable, appointment by the Yearly Meeting, to serve on the Board of Directors of Quaker House, which meets five times a year in various locations in North Carolina.

 William Penn House is a Quaker seminar and hospitality center in Washington, District of Columbia.
 Established in 1966 as a project of Friends Meeting of Washington, it was incorporated as an independent, nonprofit entity in November 1993.
 Its structure includes a National Consultative Committee of representatives from 20 Friends organizations and Yearly Meetings.